-The AD7675 is a successive approximation analog-to-digital converter based on a charge redistribution DAC.
+The AD7676 is a successive approximation analog-to-digital converter based on a charge redistribution DAC.
 Figure 3 shows the simplified schematic of the ADC.
-The capacitive DAC consists of two identical arrays of 16 binary-weighted capacitors that are connected to the two comparator inputs.
+The capacitive DAC consists of two identical arrays of 16 binary weighted capacitors.

-During the acquisition phase, terminals of the array tied to the comparator's input is connected to AGND via SW+ and SW-.
+During the acquisition phase, terminals of the array tied to the comparator's input is connected to AGND via $SW+$ and $SW-$ .
 All independent switches are connected to the analog inputs.
 Thus, the capacitor arrays are used as sampling capacitors and acquire both analog signals.

-When the acquisition phase is complete and the CNVST input goes or is low, a conversion phase is initiated.
+When the acquisition phase is complete and the $\overline{\text{CNVST}}$ input goes or is low, a conversion phase is initiated.
 When the conversion phase begins, SW+ and SW- are opened first.
 The two capacitor arrays are then disconnected from the inputs and connected to the REFGND input.
 Therefore, the differential voltage between the output of IN+ and IN- captured at the end of the acquisition phase is applied to the comparator inputs, causing the comparator to become unbalanced.

-By switching each element of the capacitor array between REFGND or REF, the comparator input varies by binary weighted voltage steps ($V{REF}/2$, $V{REF}/4\ldots V{REF}/65536$).
+By switching each element of the capacitor array between REFGND or REF, the comparator input varies by binary weighted voltage steps ( $V{REF}/2$ , $V{REF}/4$ ... $V{REF}/65536$ ).
 The control logic toggles these switches, starting with the MSB first, in order to bring the comparator back into a balanced condition.
 After the completion of this process, the control logic generates the ADC output code and brings BUSY output low.